InfuseAI/primehub-site/docs/shared-files.md

 Then upload files.

-> The nested directories won't be created until a file is uploaded into, in other words, when showing `No data`, at this moment, no directories is created.
+> The nested directories won't be created until a file is uploaded into, in other words, when showing `No data`, at this moment, no directories is created yet.